patrickpissurno/sqlutils/README.md

 This method is much more powerful than it seems.
 For sofisticated examples [take a look here](https://github.com/patrickpissurno/sqlutils/blob/master/mysql/groupColumnsToObjects.test.js).

 ## Production-ready?
 Yes.
 This library has a strict 100% coverage policy.
 Travis-CI runs for every commit, which guarantees safety.
-It's been in production internally for more than a year.
+It's been in production for more than three years.

 ## License

 MIT License

-Copyright (c) 2019 Patrick Pissurno
+Copyright (c) 2019-2021 Patrick Pissurno

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal